 After receiving her MBA in Strategic Management and Public Administration from the Schulich School of Business at York University, Lisa held progressive roles at Deloitte and Hewlett-Packard.
 In 2014, Lisa was recognized by the Urban Land Institute as one of Canada’s Top 100 Women for her work in leadership, employment, and city building.
 She was also recognized by the Career Professionals of Canada as their 2015 Outstanding Career Leader.

 Lisa sits on the Boards of Directors of the Canadian Special Operations Forces Regiment Association and CERIC.
 She is a member of the Canadian Council for Career Development’s Standards and Guidelines stakeholder committee, and a representative for Team Canada with the International Centre for Career Development and Public Policy.

 About Taryn Blanchard

-Taryn Blanchard is Challenge Factory’s Research Coordinator.
-She works on human-based research projects that use applied ethnography and multi-disciplinary collaboration.
+Taryn Blanchard is Challenge Factory’s Head of Research.
+She works on human-centric research projects that seek to explore culture and context through multi-disciplinary collaboration.
 Her passion and expertise is exploring issues related to work, communities of practice, expression, and the relationship between humans and technology.
-Taryn has previously worked in academia and the human rights sector.
+Taryn has previously worked in academia and the human rights sector on issues of free expression, press freedom, privacy and digital security, transnational NGO networks, and humanitarian assistance.
 She holds a Ph.D. in anthropology, as well as an H.BA. in anthropology and linguistics, from the University of Toronto.